-- a) know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements - b) make use of formative and summative assessment to secure pupils' progress - c) use relevant data to monitor progress, set targets, and plan subsequent lessons d) give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback.

-7. Manage behaviour effectively to ensure a good and safe learning environment

-- a) have a commitment to the principles of a Rights Respecting School and develop pupils' responsibility for good behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the school, in accordance with the school's behaviour policy b) have high expectations of behaviour in the spirit of a Rights respecting School and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them - c) maintain good relationships with pupils, exercise appropriate authority in a respectful manner, acting decisively when necessary.
+- a) know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements - b) make use of formative and summative assessment to secure pupils' progress - c) use relevant data to monitor progress, set targets, and plan subsequent lessons - d) give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback. - 7.
+Manage behaviour effectively to ensure a good and safe learning environment - a) have clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the school, in accordance with the school's behaviour policy - b) have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them - c) maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary.